tim-schilling/dsf-working-groups/active/security.md

 - Chair: Responsible for managing the team and seeing that responsibilities are being met.
 - Co-Chair: Responsible for helping manage the team and seeing that responsibilities are being met.
-- Report triagers: These team members are responsible for acknowleding and triaging reports initially to determine liklihood of security concern and severity.
+- Report triagers: These team members are responsible for acknowleding and triaging reports initially to determine likelyhood of security concern and severity.

 ## Future membership